lcaredda/Research-Project-M2---Plane-Identification-in-PointCloud/README.md

 ## 🛠️ Utilisation

-For practical reasons, the code for plane detection on real data has been adapted to run on **Google Colab**.
-The robustness testing work still needs refinement before being shared.
+For practical reasons, the code has been adapted to run on **Google Colab**.

 To test the code, the only data you need to download locally is a LiDAR file of type `.laz` containing a raw point cloud of 1 km².